 Before I started eating real foods, things like sauerkraut, plain yogurt, kombucha and strong aged cheese were not even on my radar.
 These fermented foods tasted and smelled too strong to me and I had no interest in eating them.
 I preferred my bland carbohydrates, thank you very much!

 Fast forward a couple years, and I noticed that I started to enjoy these foods and even wanted them from time to time.
-I was always afraid to try making them myself, but as I read more and more about their health benefits, I was eventually brave enough to try it.
+I was always afraid to try making them myself, but as I read more and more about their health benefits (check out this post about the importance of traditional foods), I was eventually brave enough to try it.

 Now that I have, I will never go back!